rutsmata/SoftUni-Cubicle-2023/README.md

-After successful login, we should tell the client it is logged, by returning cookie (below it is jwt) npm i cookie-parser: require in expressConfig.js npm i jsonwebtoken: create new folder lib and file jwt.js - needed to create token to be provided to the browser Upon next log-in we shall receive the token and will know it is recurring client
+After successful login, we should tell the client it is logged, by returning cookie (below it is jwt) npm i cookie-parser: require in expressConfig.js npm i jsonwebtoken: create new folder lib and file jwt.js - needed to create token to be provided to the browser Upon next log-in (request) we shall get token details from a get request to our server : const token = req.cookies[‘auth’] (already sent to the browser upon successful login of a user)  and will know it is recurring client.
+We need middleware to check the token upon every request sent to us.
+Create folder middlewares and file authMiddleware.js